 At First Presbyterian, we delight in breaking bread together as a community.
 Please join us for delicious home cooked meals Wednesday nights from September to May served in our Fellowship Hall.
 Our Wednesday night dinners give us the chance to meet new people, build relationships, and serve each other around the table.

 SPECIAL OFFERINGS: Every month we send $1060 to the mission program of the Presbyterian Church (USA) to change lives for people in need all over the world.
-Christmas Joy received to date: $1229.18
+The final total received from the benefit dinner for

 Remembering Those In Need IN SUPPORT OF BOWLING GREEN CHRISTIAN FOOD PANTRY— Our church and other churches in Bowling Green have been long-term supporters of the local Christian Food Pantry by providing food items for those who need assistance.
 Our help continues to be needed for helping a significant number of local residents who continue to have difficulties meeting their basic needs.
 Please consider bringing food items to our church and placing them in the shopping cart next to the elevator.
 A small contribution from each of us can result in a BIG gift for others.
 Thanks for your support.
 Thanks, Dave Hyslop- on behalf of Deacons